runkit7/Timecop-PHP/README.md

     // restore original PHP functionality
     Timecop::unwarpTime();

-## Installation
+## Installation and Configuration
-Requires `runkit` PECL module to override PHP internal functions.
-Current pecl version does not work with PHP 5.2+ therefore I recommend you to compile your own from sources.

-Sources in PHP svn haven't been worked on for a while now so grab ones on the github instead:
-For php >= 7.0, a different fork must be used.
-(This fork does not support php 5)
+For php >= 7.0, a different fork must be used. (the runkit pecl does not support php 5)

     $ git clone https://github.com/runkit7/runkit7
     $ cd ./runkit